29 Signs to Check If Your Site Is Hacked

 Your website needs the most comprehensive security to protect it from the constant attacks it faces everyday.

-But you are not alone in this.
+The good news is that you are not alone in this situation.
 Many website owners have been in your shoes and have successfully dealt with malware attacks.
-As security experts, we have put together a list of symptoms to look out for that could tell if your website has been hacked.
+As security experts, we have put together a list of symptoms that could answer the question: “What are the signs that a website is hacked?”

-If you suspect your site may be hacked, the best way to know for sure is to scan your site with MalCare.
+TL;DR: If you suspect your site may be hacked, the best way to know for sure is to scan your site.
 MalCare is a comprehensive, deep site scanner and cleaner that will not only find every last vestige of malware on your site, but get rid of it in minutes as well.
 Don’t let doubt linger any longer: take action to protect your website today.

 What are the signs that a website has been hacked?